deathbird/cheatsheets/linuxCLICheatsheet.md

 # Linux / Bash CLI Cheatsheet

+** You should use "double quotes" for any argument that contains expansions (such as $variable or $(command) expansions) and 'single quotes' for any other arguments.
+Single quotes make sure that everything in the quotes remains literal. **

 ## Links